Machine Learning - the "How"

 - Commute time

 - Past employer organizational profile

 - Previous experience

 - Absenteeism rate

 - Job performance trends

 Insights are key to discovering ways to report on the massive amounts of data being analyzed in a typical database.
 By uncovering patterns related to non-trivial, yet often obscure relationships, deeper analyses and trends can be detected.

 For instance, what if you found out that 72% of agents that quit within the first 6 months of employment were from a specific vertical industry prior to joining your organization.
 Would you consider this to be impactful to your hiring process?
-That decision is entirely up to you, but having access to this kind of information can only empower you to have a clearer view on a potential issue.
+That decision is entirely up to you, but having access to this kind of information can only empower you to have a clearer view of a potential issue.

-Not only can machine learning offer decision support during the hiring process, but incorporating behavioral analysis within the HR process can greatly increase hiring success. thereby reducing attrition rates and increasing employee engagement.
+Not only can machine learning offer decision support during the hiring process but incorporating behavioral analysis within the HR process can greatly increase hiring success. thereby reducing attrition rates and increasing employee engagement.

 Employee engagement and its impact on attrition